-The patient should have the choice to live or to pass away with dignity, particularly when there is no reasonable prospect of the patient ever again enjoying a reasonable quality of life, often at the considerable expense of the quality of life of those loved ones who are near and dear to the patient.
+Preserving the life of some patients is also often at the considerable expense to the quality of life of those loved ones who are nearest and dearest to the patient.

 Euthanasia is illegal in Western Australia and this complicates the issue.

-Parliament introduced a new act, the Acts Amendment (Advance Health Care Planning) Act 2006, which authorises the making of an Advanced Health Directive which will enable people to give (advance) directions to their medical management team and others in the unfortunate situation of them being unable to give instructions regarding their personal health and treatment themselves.
+Parliament introduced a new act, the Acts Amendment (Advance Health Care Planning) Act 2006, which authorises the making of an Advanced Health Directive which enables the maker to give (in advance) directions to their medical management team and others regarding their personal health and treatment decisions in the unfortunate event they become unable to give such instructions themselves.

-The Advance Medical Directive is a binding direction, in writing, as to what the maker wishes his/her appointee, family and the medical profession/carers to do in the event that he/she is unable to give that direction himself/herself.
+The Advance Health Directive is a binding direction, in writing, as to what the maker wishes his/her appointee, family, and the medical profession/carers to do if he/she is unable to give that direction himself/herself.

-The preparation of an Advance Medical Directive at a time that the maker is of full mental capacity and with the full capacity competently to give instructions for the making of the Directive has been found to be of great benefit to loved ones and members of the medical profession, who can take comfort in knowing what the maker wants done at a time he/she cannot express those wishes.
+The preparation of an Advance Health Directive at a time that the maker is of full mental capacity and with the full capacity competently to give instructions for the making of the Advance Health Directive has been found to be of great benefit to loved ones and members of the medical profession, who can take comfort in knowing what the maker wants to be done at a time he/she cannot express those wishes.

-The Advance Medical Directive is only one of the matters which need to be considered when giving attention to what might happen in the future.
+The Advance Health Directive is only one of the matters which need to be considered when giving attention to what might happen in the future.